 Browse all Blog articles — practical writing guides and tips for students.

-“`html In academic writing, knowing how to cite an entire paraphrased paragraph in APA ensures proper attribution of ideas while maintaining originality.
-Paraphrasing involves rephrasing source material in one’s own words, and APA style, particularly the 7th edition, provides clear guidelines for citing such content.
-Researchers and students often search for this information to avoid […]
+In academic writing, understanding how to cite when paraphrasing APA 7 ensures proper attribution of ideas while adhering to the American Psychological Association’s 7th edition guidelines.
+Paraphrasing involves rephrasing source material in your own words, but it still requires citation to avoid plagiarism and credit original authors.
+Researchers, students, and writers search for this information […]

 Put what you've read into practice